appfair/appfair.org/src/content/docs/docs/faq.md

 ### Can I leave the App Fair entirely? {#leave-project}

 Yes.
 The source code remains the developer's property under GPL-2.0-or-later.
-The App Fair fork can be archived or removed at the developer's request, and the app can be distributed independently through any channel and under any developer accounts.
-The only assets that do not transfer are the App Fair branding and the centralized publisher relationships.
+The `appfair/` fork can be archived or removed at the developer's request, and the app can be distributed independently through any channel and under any developer accounts.
+The assets that do not transfer are the App Fair branding, the centralized publisher relationships, and the canonical `org.appfair.app.<token>` bundle identifier — the self-published version will use the developer's own bundle ID instead.
+Existing users would therefore install the self-published version as a separate application alongside the App Fair version, with no access to data the prior installation stored; see [Bundle identifiers](/docs/building/#bundle-id) for the full discussion.

 ## Contributing {#contributing}